tclem/Git-Got/readme.md

 you can say:

+    # below is not implemented yet
     > Get-Commits $repo -StartAt sha

 ## Status

-This project is still under heavy development.
+This project is still under heavy development (read: just barely started.)
 If you find a loose floorboard let me know, but don't hurt yourself.

 [1]: http://github.com/cbilson/Git-Got